 Here is an example from issue two.

 - Damaged Darlings: A section for collaborative writing in which one author hands off a story of theirs that’s been abandoned for whatever reason, to another writer they trust to complete.
 (They call it an “experiment in literary genetics”)

 For work published in the print magazine, they offer authors four copies of the issue in which their work appears.
 When funding is available, small honorariums may also be offered, depending on length and genre.

 Detailed guidelines for submission to the print mag are here.

 The theme for issue three (due out in August 2005) is “Taking Sides”.
-They are currently accepting submissions (essays, fiction and poetry) in which, “…choosing sides, changing allegiances, or crossing over, plays a key role, whether it’s quitting the Peace Corps to work for a porn magnate or leaving Los Angeles for Lincoln, Nebraska.”
+They are currently accepting submissions (essays, fiction and poetry) in which, “…choosing sides, changing allegiances, or crossing over, plays a key role, whether it’s quitting the Peace Corps to work for a x-rated magnate or leaving Los Angeles for Lincoln, Nebraska.”
 More examples and detailed guidelines for the online mag are here.
 If a piece is accepted for publication in the online addition, writers receive a 1-year subscription to the print Swink.
 Submissions are due by June 1.